 After achieving that your PR agency has well-known customers, like celebrities, politicians, high impact brands, etc., the next step is to provide them high-quality analytics results, by using a social listening tool, such as Mentionlytics.
 The following figures depict the results from social listening analytics regarding Jamie Oliver, taken from the Mentionlytics dashboard.

 Mentions geography below includes a map and a graph with the mentions per country (in percentage).
-With mouseover, a colored marked area on the map, the country and the percentage of mentions appear.
+With mouseover, a colored marked area on the map, the country, and the percentage of mentions appear.
 Also, by clicking on the country, you can filter the results.

-A figure with the most popular keywords and hashtags of Jamie Oliver mentions is also available via Mentionlytics dashboard.
+A figure with the most popular keywords and hashtags Jamie Oliver mentions is also available via the Mentionlytics dashboard.
 You can download (PNG or SVG) the keywords as a text list to use it in any way you like (ordered by the most popular ones first).

-- Channel (Twitter, Facebook or YouTube)
+- Channel (Twitter, Facebook, or YouTube)

 - Profile (the colored line below shows how relevant the profile is in terms of followers.
 Clicking on, the profile is displayed

 - Mentions = number of mentions (by clicking on the arrow they can be installed/descending order)